-Free HTTP Header Checker
+HTTP Header Checker for Caching and Security Signals

 Inspect response behavior beyond page content.